szilvia-csernus/expense-app/README.md

 # Local development

 I used VSCode on MacOS to develop this project locally.
 For the backend, I used Python's venv package to create a virtual environment and utilised django's built in development server.
-For the database, I initially used SQLite3 then later moved on to AWS RDS postgresql database.
+For the database, I initially used SQLite3 then later moved on to managed, cloud-based database.
 For the frontend, I used @vite's built in development server to serve the React-Typescript code.

 ## Backend